-- All faculty members acknowledge our own and each other's health, strengths and challenges.
+- 1. All faculty members acknowledge our own and each other's health, strengths and challenges.
 We agree to take our work seriously and also maintain our sense of humor and sense of joy.
 We agree to support one another personally and professionally. - 2.
 We agree to discuss fully, promptly, and openly any personal disagreements with care and mutual respect.

-Expectations and Responsibilities of Program Participants
+Expectations and Responsibilities of Teacher Candidates

-A. Committing to Program Goals, Focus and Direction

-State certification and the award of the Master in Teaching Degree depend upon satisfactory completion of all aspects of the program including, but not limited to, full credit each quarter, successful advancement to candidacy and student teaching, appropriate professional dispositions, successful completion of two student teaching experiences, and the completion of the Master in Teaching Project.
-A successful graduate of the program, who has met all college and Washington State requirements, will receive the Master in Teaching degree from The Evergreen State College and be certified to teach in the state of Washington.
+A. Committing to Program Goals, Focus and Direction: State certification and the award of the Master in Teaching Degree depend upon satisfactory completion of all aspects of the program including, but not limited to, full credit for Year 1 before the beginning of student teaching, full credit for Year 2, successful advancement to candidacy and student teaching, appropriate professional dispositions, successful completion of two student teaching experiences, successful completion of the Washington Teacher Performance Assessment, and the completion of the Master in Teaching Project.
+A successful graduate of the program, who has met all college and Washington State requirements, will receive the Master in Teaching degree from The Evergreen State College and be recommended for Residency Certification from the State of Washington.

 The program integrates studies from diverse but complementary disciplines, including areas required by the Washington Administrative Codes (WACs).
 Some segments of the program might be described as the equivalent of conventional courses, but even those will be integrated into the whole program in a way that continually stresses the integration of information.
 A primary purpose of the program is to help candidates learn to bring together materials from many sources and fields, integrate them critically, and apply them to the real world responsibly.
-Assessment includes faculty and peer evaluations of program members' written and oral work, exams, behaviors, and portfolios; public school teachers' evaluations of student teaching; and self-assessments.
+Assessment includes faculty and peer evaluations of program members' written and oral work, exams, behaviors, and portfolios; public school mentor teachers' evaluations of student teaching; and self-assessments.

-- B. Remaining in "Good Academic Standing"
+B. Remaining in "Good Academic Standing" Candidates are expected to remain in good academic standing, which includes, but is not limited to:

-Candidates are expected to remain in good academic standing, which includes, but is not limited to: - 1.
-Meeting all financial obligations of the program.
-These include quarterly tuition; each quarters' required books, printed material and program activity costs, including duplicating materials for portfolios, curriculum projects and research; transportation to all field placement sites; costs for the Master in Teaching Project; background check expenses (fingerprinting); graduation, placement file and certification application fees.
+- 1. Meeting all financial obligations of the program.
+These include quarterly tuition; each quarters' required books, printed material and program activity costs, including duplicating materials for portfolios, curriculum projects and research; transportation to all field placement sites; costs for the Master in Teaching Project; fees for the Washington Teacher Performance Assessment, background check expenses (fingerprinting); graduation, placement file and certification application fees.
 There may be other expenses not listed here. - 2.
 Regular attendance and active participation in all program activities on time, for the full duration and with preparatory work fully completed.
 Candidates are expected to attend all program activities when not ill or absent for familial or religious reasons or unanticipated emergencies.
-Activities include, but are not limited to, scheduled workshops, lectures, seminars, computer or library research labs, announced luncheon events, conferences, panels, classroom observations and student teaching. - 3.
-Successful and timely completion of all program assignments, including portfolios, The Positive Impact Project and the Master in Teaching Project.
+Activities include, but are not limited to, scheduled workshops, lectures, seminars, computer or library research labs, announced luncheon events, conferences, panels, classroom observations and student teaching.

-- 4. Successful completion of Advancement to Candidacy Review, as determined by faculty during Year 1.
-Candidates must demonstrate through their program work, through their portfolios, and orally, that they: - have the knowledge and the writing, reading, and thinking skills to successfully complete the MiT program - have the interpersonal communication and collaboration skills to support their successful work with children, parents, other teachers, and administrators - are able to work with and respect gender differences, people of various ages, abilities, and talents, ethnicity and race, sexual orientations, religion, etc.
+- 3. Successful and timely completion of all program assignments, including portfolios, a professional growth plan, and the Master in Teaching Project. - 4.Successful completion of the Advancement to Candidacy Review, as determined by faculty during Year 1.
+Candidates must demonstrate through their program work, through their portfolios, and orally, that they: - have the knowledge and the writing, reading, and thinking skills to complete successfully the MiT program - have the interpersonal communication and collaboration skills to support their successful work with diverse groups of children, parents, other teachers, and administrators - are able demonstrate a disposition to work with and respect gender differences, people of various ages, abilities, languages, and talents, ethnicity and race, sexual orientations, gender expression, religion, etc.